Review: 2019 BMW 330i and M340i

 So how does BMW hope to regain its position atop the sport sedan heap?
 It starts with what matters most—the drive.
 “We will have the best driving dynamics in the segment,” promises 3 Series product manager Carsten Schoene.
 And BMW is going about that mission more or less the old-fashioned way, with less weight and a better chassis.

-The 2019 BMW 3 Series is 25 percent stiffer overall than the outgoing model, and up to 50 percent stiffer, in some areas like the suspension mounting points.
+The 2019 BMW 3 Series is 25 percent stiffer overall than the outgoing model, and up to 50 percent stiffer in some areas like the suspension mounting points.
 By using aluminum for the front fenders and hood, as well as for the wheel bearings and strut mounts, the latest 3 Series shaves up to 120 pounds—all while growing 3 inches in length, 0.6 inches in width, and 1.6 inches in wheelbase.

-Standard are 18-inch alloys with all-season tires or optional Michelin Pilot Sport 4 rubber, although you can opt for 19-inch rims with grippier Pilot Sport 4 S rubber.
+Standard are 18-inch alloys with all-season tires or optional Michelin Pilot Sport 4 rubber, although you can opt for 19-inch rims with grippier Pilot Sport 4 S shoes.
 Corner carvers can also tick boxes for larger M Sport brakes as well as an M Sport electronically-actuated mechanical limited-slip rear differential.
 The standard rear differential is now 15 pounds lighter.

 The engines for the 3 Series are among the freshened bits also.
 Base engine duty in the U.S. falls to the 2.0-liter four-cylinder turbo in the 330i, making 255 hp and 295 lb-ft of torque.
 Those numbers are up 7 hp and 37 lb-ft compared to the outgoing engine, courtesy of a lighter crankshaft, simplified belt drive with less tension, higher-pressure fuel pump, and a more efficient turbocharger design.
 For the beefier M340i, the new turbo straight-six is up 62 hp and 69 lb-ft, for a total of 382 hp and 369 lb-ft.
-These gains are also from improved turbocharger efficiency and high-pressure injectors, and an aluminum crankcase and cylinder head.
+These gains are also courtesy of improved turbocharger efficiency and high-pressure injectors, and an aluminum crankcase and cylinder head.

 All U.S. versions of the new 3 Series—until the M3 arrives—will come with an eight-speed automatic transmission.
 That’s right, the manual 3 Series is dead for North America, along with the wagon variant and all diesel-powered engines.
 Neither were popular enough to justify continued existence.